 When Zombie unleashed House of 1000 Corpses upon the world in 2002, he made a statement.
-The film was both loved and loathed by genre aficionados, but regardless of personal opinion, it was still the product of a director with a unique uncompromising vision who was essentially making films for himself as opposed to a particular demographic.
-The movie might have been a pastiche of The Texas Chainsaw Massacre (1974) and The Rocky Horror Picture Show (1975), but it was a carinvalesque slice of cartoonish exploitation that could only be conjured up by the mind of an enfant terrible filmmaker operating on his own wavelength.
-For a jigsaw puzzle of other movies, it still felt original — an exercise in neo-Grindhouse before the term “neo-Grindhouse’’ was even a label that was slapped onto any self-aware homage to films which tried to evoke the spirits of drive-in theatres.
+The film was both loved and loathed by genre aficionados.
+Regardless of personal opinion, however, it was still the product of a director with a unique uncompromising vision.
+The movie might have been a pastiche of The Texas Chainsaw Massacre (1974) and The Rocky Horror Picture Show (1975), but it was a carnivalesque slice of cartoonish exploitation that could only be conjured up by the mind of a visionary filmmaker operating on his own wavelength.
+For a jigsaw puzzle of other movies, it still felt original — an exercise in neo-Grindhouse before the term “neo-Grindhouse’’ was even a label that was slapped onto any self-aware homage to films which tried to evoke the spirit of drive-in theatres.

 The Devil’s Rejects (2004) was something else entirely, and it proved many of Zombie’s detractors wrong.
-It was make or break time for the rocker-cum-director to prove that he had the chops to make it as a filmmaker — and he did.
-Like its predecessor, The Devil’s Rejects was not a for everyone— and it further established the nature of Zombie’s flicks as polarising— but if anything, it showed that he was a filmmaker capable of progression, and the reaction of the genre world suggested that Zombie had the right to make movies just as much as anybody else.
-In this writer’s humble opinion, The Devil’s Rejects is a bona fide masterpiece which proved that Zombie is a born filmmaker, even if the films themselves are for acquired taste buds (besides, aren’t the most interesting movies the ones that divide audiences anyway?).
+It was make or break time for the rocker-turned-director to prove that he had the chops to make it as a filmmaker — and he did.
+Like its predecessor, The Devil’s Rejects was not a for everyone— and it further established the nature of Zombie’s flicks as polarising— but if anything, it showed that he was a filmmaker capable of progression.
+The reaction of the genre world suggested that Zombie had the right to make movies just as much as anybody else.
+In this writer’s humble opinion, The Devil’s Rejects is a bona fide masterpiece which proved that Zombie is a born filmmaker, even if the films themselves are for acquired taste buds.

 If House of 1000 Corpses is Zombie’s love letter to Wes Craven and Jim Sharman, then The Devil’s Rejects is his ode to Sam Peckinpah, Arthur Penn and Don Siegel.
 The film evokes vintage outlaw westerns, gritty 70’s crime films, and the great American road movie.
 At its core, the story is a basic on-the-run tale, fuelled by cold, Texan revenge.
 In many chase stories, in film and literature, there’s a sense of freedom imbued throughout.
 The romanticism of the open road is a carefree notion in which the shackles of societal norms no longer apply, as inhibitions are abandoned or there’s an end in sight across the border where law can’t reach.
 It’s a place of danger and excitement, almost like a world unto itself.
 In The Devil’s Rejects, the loss of inhibition is pure primal savagery, and the end in sight is a tad more nihilistic than some of the stories Zombie was inspired by.
 Yet it’s still a world where laws no longer apply, and the stunning desolate landscapes is enough to make even the most ardent Zombie hater want to grab the keys and hit the highway.